-The Figure \ref{Figure:Wellformed_Main} \emph{performance profiles} compare the \ref{eq:lexopt} methods with respect to elapsed times and best found solutions on the well-formed instances \citep{Dolan2002}.
-In terms of running time and number of solved instances, sequential method performs similarly to weighting method on moderate instances and slightly better on hard instances.
-But the sequential method produces slightly worse feasible solutions than weighting method since lower-ranked objectives are not optimized in case of a sequential method timeout.
-The highest-rank objective method has worse running times than sequential and weighting methods on moderate instances since the solution pool populate time is large compared to the overall solution time.
-On hard test cases, populating the solution pool is only a fraction of the global solution time and highest-rank objective method attains significantly better running times than sequential and weighting methods.
-The highest-rank objective method does not prove global optimality: it only generates 2000 solutions.
-But, the highest-rank objective method produces the best heuristic results for most test cases.
+Figure \ref{Figure:Wellformed_Main} plots \emph{performance profiles} of \ref{eq:lexopt} methods on well-formed instances in order to compare running times and computed solutions \citep{Dolan2002}.
+The sequential and weighting methods perform similarly in terms of running time and number of solved instances.
+But, the sequential method produces worse feasible solutions since lower-ranked objectives are not optimized in the case of a timeout.
+The highest-rank objective method has worse running times than the sequential and weighting methods on moderate instances, because populating the solution pool is a significant part of the overall running time.
+However, the highest-rank objective method attains significantly better running times than the sequential and weighting methods on intermediate and hard test cases, because populating the solution pool is a small fraction of the overall running time.
+The highest-rank objective method does not prove lexicographic optimality as it only generates 2000 candidate solutions.
+Nonetheless, it produces the best heuristic results for most test cases.

-The branch-and-bound method with vectorial lower bounds, obtains good LPT heuristic solutions without populating the entire solution pool.
-Figure \ref{Figure:Wellformed_Main} shows that it guarantees global optimality more quickly than the other approaches for test cases where it converges.
-Branch-and-bound converges for $> 60\%$ of the moderate test cases, and $> 30\%$ hard instances.
-Branch-and-bound consistently produces a good heuristic, i.e.\ better than sequential and weighting methods, in hard instances.
+Figure \ref{Figure:Wellformed_Main} shows that our branch-and-bound algorithm proves global optimality faster than the other methods when it converges, i.e.\ when it does not timeout.
+Note that the branch-and-bound algorithm converges for $> 60\%$ of the moderate test cases and $> 30\%$ of the intermediate and hard instances.
+For intermediate and hard instances, the branch-and-bound algorithm consistently produces good heuristic solutions, i.e.\ better solutions than the sequential and weighting methods.